kstenerud/safe-encoding/safe85-specification.md

 Note: Since the value 614124 (0x95eec) does not fall on a bit boundary, only byte values from 0x00 - 0xec can have a repeat count of 2429 (2398 + 31).
 All other byte values have a maximum count value of 2428.

 With this encoding scheme, we can encode up to 2429 bytes of repeating data into 4 characters.
 Normal encoding would require 3037 characters to encode the same data.
-We can thus achieve up to a 760x space savings over uncompressed data, and up to 50x savings over 3-character run-length encoding.
+It is thus possible to achieve up to a 760x space savings over uncompressed data, and up to 50x savings over 3-character run-length encoding.

 Whitespace
 ----------

-An encoded stream may contain whitespace as needed by the medium it will be transferred across.
-For example, some mediums may have a maximum line length, or require indentation.
-It is up to the encoder to decide when and how whitespace will occur.
-Whitespace may occur at any point in the data stream.
+An encoded stream may contain whitespace at any point.
 A decoder must accept and discard all whitespace characters while processing the stream.

 For the purposes of this spec, only the following characters qualify as whitespace: